-If you try to comb them all out at once, your Cocker Spaniel may become uncomfortable and fidgety and he may not be so willing to sit so still next time around!
+If you try to comb them all out at once, your Cocker may become anxious or fidgety and he may not be too happy about sitting so still next time around!

-As I said earlier, work on one mat at a time, slowly and carefully, and most important of all, work gently.
+Just work on one mat at a time, brushing your dog slowly, carefully, and gently.

-If the mat is not too tight, you may be able to pull it apart with your fingers to loosen the hair and then gently comb it out.
+If the mat is not too tight, you may be able to pull it apart with your fingers to loosen the hair and then gently comb it out with a metal comb.

-If a mat gets wet, it won't help as it can tighten even more as it dries - it's advisable therefore to remove mats before bathing your dog.
+If a mat gets wet, it won't help as it can tighten even more as it dries, that's why it's best to remove mats before you bath your dog.

-You can buy specially formulated conditioners or other products which claim to loosen mats.
+You can buy specially formulated de-tanglers (a bit like the conditioners we use on our own hair) which claim to loosen mats.
 I've yet to find one that really works, but if I do, I'll let you know.

-If you decide to try one, (before brushing your dog) try leaving the product on the mat for a while and then tease it out with a de-matting comb or the prongs of a steel comb.
+If you decide to try a de-tangler, (before brushing your dog) try leaving the product on the mat for a while and then tease it out with a de-matting comb or the prongs of a steel comb.

 Be careful to keep your hand between the mat and your dog's skin so you don't hurt him.
-If you hold the strip at its base as you're brushing, you won't pull your dog's skin.
+If you hold the strip firmly at its base while you're brushing, you won't pull your dog's skin.

-Important Note: Be very careful when cutting a mat into strips - don't cut too far into the matting, otherwise you may accidentally cut into your Cocker's skin!
+If it's a really stubborn mat, you could try cutting it into 'strips' with a pair of sharp hair scissors, but be very careful, don't cut too far into the matting, otherwise you may accidentally cut into your Cocker's skin!

 If cutting into the mat doesn't work, as a last resort, you may need to cut it out completely.